openai/gym/README.rst

 We recommend playing with those environments at first, and then later installing the dependencies for the remaining environments.

+We currently support Linux and OS X. We don't have an official Windows support but some of the environments might still work by running `pip install gym`.

 Installing everything
 ---------------------